jkalonji/AI_Financial_Agents_Tutorial/README.md

 **Financial Data Assistant**

 This assistant can answer questions about stock prices, financial news, and other market-related information.
+It is amso able to plot graphs when prommpted to.

 *What Does This Code Do?*